Bandadad/Bearing-Capacity/README.md

 The first layer "top" is at the base of the foundation.

 If modulus_file=False, the constant Es value will be used.

+Once the config file is saved, run design_chart_imperial.py.
+Input and output files will be saved as .xlsx files and the design chart will be save as figure.svg.